microsoft/OSSGadget/src/oss-reproducible/README.md

 ## Ignoring Files

-Certain files are uninteresting from a `semantic reproducibility` perspective and are excluded from analyses.
+Certain files are uninteresting from a `semantic equivalency` perspective and are excluded from analyses.
 These files are defined in Strategies/PackageIgnoreList.txt.

 ## Contributing to OSS Reproducible